CfR Headline News

 The future of Barnes Close

-At a Trustees meeting on 14th May we agreed to treat an interested party as preferred bidder and negotiate with them alone.
+The Trustees have decided to sell Barnes Close.
 It is our hope that a seamless transfer will take place and that Barnes Close will continue to be used for Christian purposes.

 Meanwhile at Barnes Close